narze/pokemon-sleep-kitchen/README.md

 - List recipes from ingredients you have
 - Filter by recipe type (Curry, Salad, Dessert)
 - Remember ingredients with local storage
+- Keyboard mode
+  - `Tab` to switch between ingredients
+  - `Left` & `Right` to change quantity on ingredient in focus
+  - Type in numbers to change quantity on ingredient
+  - `Backspace` to reset ingredient quantity

 ## Developing